pipecedeno/cell_division_timing_shapes_the_morphology_and_size_of_nascent_multicellular_organisms/Code/simulation_code/README.md

 Notes: both matlab codes need have their input parameters in the first lines of the code.
 For the overlap acumulation code only 100 networks were created instead of 500.

+### Supplementary Figure 4:

-### Supplementary figure 4: Network growth with fragmentation tracking only one cluster after fragmentation
+### Supplementary figure 5: Network growth with fragmentation tracking only one cluster after fragmentation

 ```
 sim_frag_clust_edge_degree_after_all_cells_22feb2024.py -d petite_doubling_time_dist_2023may30.csv -n 500 -g 100 -e 14 -o petite_14e_100g_random -c random